2D score based estimation of heterogeneous treatment effects: Non-parametric Bootstrap in Simulation Studies

 \section{Non-parametric Bootstrap in Simulation Studies}

 In Section \ref{sec5}, we use non-parametric bootstrap to construct confidence intervals for endogenous stratification and our proposed method.
 We use these bootstrap samples to compute coverage rates with respect to a target level of $95\%$ as a measurement of uncertainty.
-The bootstrap method, introduced by \citet{Efron79}, is a simple but powerful tool to obtain a robust non-parametric estimate of the confidence intervals through sampling from the empirical distribution function of the observed data.
+The bootstrap method, introduced by \citep{Efron79}, is a simple but powerful tool to obtain a robust non-parametric estimate of the confidence intervals through sampling from the empirical distribution function of the observed data.
+It is worth noting that causal forests or generalized random forests can compute confidence intervals quickly without requiring a bootstrap approach on which our method relies.

 In this appendix, we introduce the details on how we implement non-parametric bootstrap for the purpose of computing coverage rates in the simulation experiments.
 For each scenario in Section \ref{sec5}, we start with generating a sample following the defined data generation model with a sample size $n$.
-Next, we create 1000 random resamples with replacement from this single set of data, also with the sample size $n$.
+Next, we create 1000 random samples with replacement from this single set of data, also with the sample size $n$.
 We then apply both methods on these simulation repetitions, and obtain a series of estimations on each unit in the original set.
 Following these estimations, we calculate the corresponding $2.5\%$ and $97.5\%$ quantiles for all units in the original sample.
-Coverage rates of a $95\%$ confidence level are thus the frequencies of the original units falling inside the intervals between the two quantiles computed in the previous step. \end{appendix}
+Coverage rates of a $95\%$ prediction level are thus the frequencies of the original units falling inside the intervals between the two quantiles computed in the previous step. \end{appendix}